open-telemetry/opentelemetry-go-contrib/sdk/dynamicconfig/example/README.md

 specification](https://github.com/open-telemetry/opentelemetry-specification/blob/master/experimental/metrics/config-service.md).
 The prototype is currently available only for Go.

-**Note: this system is experimental, and liable to rapid breaking change.
+**NOTE: this system is experimental, and liable to rapid breaking changes.
 Use at your own risk.**

 ## Push Controller